Things To Do In Wroclaw, Poland [Guide By Locals]

 St. Mary Magdalene Church with Bridge of Penitents

-Entrance to Bridge of Penitents cos: normal – 10zł, reduced – 5zł (October 2023).
+Entrance to Bridge of Penitents costs 18zł for a normal ticket and 12zł for a reduced one (October 2024).
 For current prices and opening hours visit visitwroclaw.eu website.

 Bridge of Penitents visible from Wrocław Market square